thisisanalyst/Microsoft/README.md

 # Microsoft

-This repository contains some-what copy of Microsoft's  Official Website, Designed on HTML & CSS.
+This repository contains some-what copy of Microsoft's Official Website!

+Designed on HTML & CSS.

 You can click the link to see it in your browser: